Clearer skies after grey day for upper North Island

 MetService has issued strong wind watches for Christchurch and the Canterbury Plains and High Country as well as Clutha and Southland tomorrow, meaning northwest winds could become severe gales in exposed places.

-Meanwhile, 1-2cm of snow is expected to settle on parts of the Crown Range Rd above 700 metres.
+Meanwhile, 1-2cm of snow is expected to settle on parts of the Crown Range Rd above 700m.